Installing an egress basement window

 Egress Window Choices

-Casement windows (windows that are hinged on one side and crank open) and side-to-side sliding windows are the best choices for egress windows.
-Double-hung windows (windows that slide up and down) don't work well because they have to be almost 5 ft. tall in order to meet the minimum openable area requirements—more digging and a deeper well.
+Casement windows (windows that are hinged on one side and crank open) and side-to-side sliding windows are the best choices for egress basement windows.
+Double-hung windows (windows that slide up and down) don’t work well because they have to be almost 5 ft. tall in order to meet the minimum openable area requirements—more digging and a deeper well.
+Here are some other tips to know about choosing egress window sizes.

 Sliding windows don’t have to be as tall as a double-hung, but they do need to be wide.
 It takes a 48 x 48-in. sliding window to meet the minimum egress requirements.